 ULaw’s Senior Student Recruitment Manager Chloe Warsop says: “The Jill Dando case is fascinating due to her fame, popularity and the nature of her murder.
 She was killed outside her own home in London, on a busy street, in broad daylight.

 The event will allow students to take the role of the Senior Investigating Officer, a criminal barrister in the trial and a criminologist as we review the impact of the media on how victims are portrayed in murder cases.

 We will analyse the evidence, identify the key suspects and discover how, despite a conviction, the case remains unsolved.”

 This unique opportunity will allow prospective students an insight into the different roles surrounding criminal proceedings.
 Sign up now for your chance to discover the perfect role for you.

-We will be hosting our Criminal Investigation Day: The Jill Dando Unsolved Murder Case virtually on both the 3 June (10:30 - 12:30) and 17 June (16:00 - 18:00).
-Book your place at either of the events on our events page.
+We will be hosting our Criminal Investigation Day: The Jill Dando Unsolved Murder Case virtually on 27 October (10:00 - 12:00).
+Book your place on our events page now.